Families with a child who has attention deficit disorder (ADHD)

 According to Erk, what are the four principles to consider when evaluating

-the family of a child with ADD?
+the family of a child with ADHD?
 Record the letter of the correct answer